rhasspy/rhasspy3/README.md

 ### Programs

 Rhasspy talks to external programs using the [Wyoming protocol](docs/wyoming.md).
-You can add your own program by implementing the protocol or using an [adapter](#adapters).
+You can add your own programs by implementing the protocol or using an [adapter](#adapters).

 ### Adapters